-There are some other risks when gathering wild herbs.
+There are some risks when gathering wild herbs.
 To repel chiggers and ticks rub socks, shoes, and pants legs with lavender essential oil .
 Dusting shoes with sulfur before stomping through weeds is also effective.
-Once a chigger bites, there's not a whole lot of help (although itching can be treated with peppermint, chickweed, and hot compresses).
+Once a chigger bites, there's not a whole lot you can do although itching can be treated with peppermint, chickweed, and hot compresses.

 Watch out for poison oak, ivy, and shoemake (poison sumac).
 If you realize that you are in a patch of poison oak or ivy, look around for some jewelweed (with small orange flowers) and rub the juicy leaves on exposed area immediately.
-Jewelweed is often found growing near poisonous plants and can stop harmful reactions.
+Jewelweed is often found growing near poisonous plants and may help stop harmful reactions.
 If you are near water, wash well for at least five minutes.

-Carry gloves on your way to harvest.
-They are required when gathering stinging nettle.
-Watch out for copperheads and rattlers (although they usually slip away undetected and cause no harm).
+Gloves are required when gathering stinging nettle.
+Watch out for copperheads and rattlers -- although they usually slip away undetected and cause no harm.
 Wear sunscreen and if you are allergic to bees, have a bee-sting kit on hand.

-Mullein leaves are at their peak in July and still have a few flowers left if there haven't been any strong winds.
+Mullein leaves are at their peak in July and still have a few flowers left if there haven't been a lot of strong winds.
 Mountain mint makes excellent iced tea so gather some of that, too.
 In July, bee balm leaves are at just the right stage for powerful bedtime potions.

 Many people grow culinary herbs in their backyards.
 Rosemary, thyme, lavender, chives, cilantro, sage, basil, fennel, garlic, dill, peppermint, spearmint, and parsley are southern favorites.
 Most culinary herbs are at their peak of flavor just before or during flowering so harvest may begin in June or July.

 Do not harvest leafy herbs right after a shower or when the dew is on the leaves.
 Harvest on a dry day.
 After cutting, shake off all bugs and debris.
-Do not gather dusty herbs or you will have to wash them before drying (this can cause mold).
+Do not gather dusty herbs or you will have to wash them before drying which can cause mold.
 Do not gather any herbs that show signs of mildew or disease.